-If this occurs during competition, and the Driver and boat Judge agree that more than one meter exists between the timing beep and the entrance gates, the boat should be remapped.
+If this occurs during competition, and the Driver and boat Judge agree that more than one meter 2.5 meter exists between the timing beep and the entrance gates, the boat should be remapped.

 The Boat Judge will inform the Jury tower as soon as is practical.